OCA/bank-payment-alternative/account_payment_sepa_credit_transfer/README.rst

 Configuration
 =============

--  Create a Payment Mode dedicated to SEPA Credit Transfer.
+-  Create a Payment Method dedicated to SEPA Credit Transfer.
--  Select the Payment Method *SEPA Credit Transfer to suppliers* (which is automatically created upon module installation).
+-  Select the Technical Payment Method *SEPA Credit Transfer to suppliers* (which is automatically created upon module installation).
--  Check that this payment method uses the proper version of PAIN.
+-  Check that this technical payment method uses the proper version of PAIN.

 Usage
 =====

-In the menu *Invoicing/Accounting > Vendors > Payment Orders*, create a new payment order and select the Payment Mode dedicated to SEPA Credit Transfer that you created during the configuration step.
+In the menu *Invoicing/Accounting > Vendors > Payment Orders*, create a new payment order and select the *Payment Method* dedicated to SEPA Credit Transfer that you created during the configuration step.

 Bug Tracker
 ===========